bryanburgers/node-mustache-express/README.md

 # The Mustache Express

-*Mustache Express needs a new maintainer.
-If you're interested in takingn over this project, please contact me.*

 [![Build Status](https://travis-ci.org/bryanburgers/node-mustache-express.png)](https://travis-ci.org/bryanburgers/node-mustache-express)

 Mustache Express lets you use Mustache and Express (at least version 3) together, including auto-loading partials.